deepmodeling/deepmd-kit/README.md

 make
 make install
 ```
-If everthing works fine, you will have the following executables installed in `$deepmd_root/bin`
+If everything works fine, you will have the following executables installed in `$deepmd_root/bin`
 ```bash
 $ ls $deepmd_root/bin
 dp_frz  dp_ipi  dp_mdnn  dp_test  dp_train
 ```

-## Install Lammps' DeePMD module
+## Install Lammps' DeePMD-kit module
-DeePMD provide module for running serial MD simulation with Lammps.
+DeePMD-kit provide module for running serial MD simulation with Lammps.
 Notice that the parallel running is not support at this moment.
-Now make the DeePMD module for lammps.
+Now make the DeePMD-kit module for lammps.
 ```bash
 cd $deepmd_source_dir/source/build
 make lammps
 ```
-If everything works fine, DeePMD will generate a module called `USER-DEEPMD` in the `build` directory.
+If everything works fine, DeePMD-kit will generate a module called `USER-DEEPMD` in the `build` directory.
 Now download your favorite Lammps code, and uncompress it (I assume that you have downloaded the tar `lammps-stable.tar.gz`)
 ```bash
 cd /some/workspace
 tar xf lammps-stable.tar.gz
 ```
 The source code of Lammps is store in directory, for example `lammps-31Mar17`.
-Now go into the lammps code and copy the DeePMD module like this
+Now go into the lammps code and copy the DeePMD-kit module like this
 ```bash
 cd lammps-31Mar17/src/
 cp -r $deepmd_source_dir/source/build/USER-DEEPMD .